kartverket/ALB_Best_Practice_Manual/README.md

 *_WORK IN PROGRESS - ETA MAY 2025_*

 # Quality Control
-A quality control check of the delivered dataset should be performed as soon as possible to identify deficiencies in the raw dataset as well as errors in the delivery format, report, and metadata.
+A quality check of the delivered dataset should be performed close to acquisition in order to identify deficiencies in the raw dataset as well as errors in the delivery format, report, and metadata.
 A minimum QC regime based on QGIS and PDAL can be found [here](/qc/ALB_QC_Steps.md).

 # Glossary
 **ALB (Airborne LiDAR Bathymetry)**
 A remote sensing technology using aircraft-mounted LiDAR sensors to measure seafloor and underwater terrain in shallow coastal and inland waters.

+**ALS (Airborne LiDAR )**
+A remote sensing technique that uses airborne laser scanning equipment to accurately measure distances from the sensor to the Earth's surface.
+This produces highly accurate three-dimensional point cloud data, where each point is classified according to a given classification scheme.
+ALS is widely used for topographic mapping, natural hazard assessment, forestry management, urban planning and infrastructure monitoring.

-**K Value (Diffuse Attenuation Coefficient)**
+**k Value (Diffuse Attenuation Coefficient)**
-The K value, or diffuse attenuation coefficient (𝐾_d), describes how quickly light diminishes with depth in water.
+The k value, or diffuse attenuation coefficient (𝐾_d), describes how quickly light diminishes with depth in water.
 It is a measure of light extinction and is widely used to quantify water clarity or turbidity.
 - Low (<0.1 m⁻¹)	Very clear (open ocean)
 - Moderate (0.1–0.5 m⁻¹)	Coastal/nearshore waters
 - High (>0.5 m⁻¹)	Turbid or sediment-rich water

+Several remote sensing data sets, including [Sentinel-3 OLCI](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/olci/), are particularly suitable for estimating or indicating the k-value in marine areas outside Norway and can give an indication of the expected performance of the ALB.

 **LiDAR (Light Detection and Ranging)**
 A remote sensing method that uses light in the form of a pulsed laser to measure distances from the sensor to the measured object.